-Acute tubular necrosis is a condition that damages part of a person’s kidneys.
-This can occur as a result of a lack of oxygen and blood flow to the kidneys.
-The condition can lead to acute kidney failure.
-There are tube-shaped structures in the kidneys called tubules.
-They filter out waste products and fluid.
+Acute tubular necrosis is a condition that causes the lack of oxygen and blood flow to the kidneys, damaging them.
+Tube-shaped structures in the kidneys, called tubules, filter out waste products and fluid.
 These structures are damaged in acute tubular necrosis.
-When this happens, acute kidney failure may occur.
-In acute kidney failure, electrolytes and fluids increase in the body, possibly past safe levels.

-A number of problems can lead to acute tubular necrosis.
-However, the most frequent causes are conditions that reduce oxygen to the kidneys.
-These include diabetes, a stroke, or a heart attack.
 Chemicals can also damage the tubules.
-These include X-ray contrast dye, anesthesia drugs, antibiotics, and other toxic chemicals.
+These include X-ray contrast dye, anesthesia drugs, antibiotics and other toxic chemicals.

-Several risk factors can lead to acute tubular necrosis.
-These include situations where blood flow is cut off or reduced (as with blood clots, for example), extended periods of low blood pressure, or shock.
-Conditions in which there is blood loss such as surgery and trauma can also lead to acute tubular necrosis.
-Muscle damage and liver disease also are risk factors.
+Risk factors for acute tubular necrosis include situations where blood flow is cut off or reduced (as with blood clots), extended periods of low blood pressure or shock.